-The dumbbell bicep curl is also a very versatile movement.
+The dumbbell bicep curl is also a very versatile movement in terms of application and rep ranges (hence why it features in our bicep workouts for women and men).
 While sets of 6-12 reps are typically recommended for gaining muscle mass, you can also perform lower reps to gain strength more rapidly.
 Likewise, you can perform higher repetitions to burn extra calories and increase the time under tension for your biceps.

 - Fausett, M. (2019, January 23).
 Form Versus Weight/Momentum.
 Bodybuilding.Com. https://www.bodybuilding.com/fun/manny1.htm

 - Pollen, T. (2019, August 18).
 The 3 Essential Workout Methods for Muscle.
 T NATION. https://www.t-nation.com/training/the-3-essential-workout-methods-for-muscle/